joques/crayon/README.md

 1. Switch to package mode and add your packages.
 1. When completed, exit Julia.

 With an environment set up, every time a new Pluto notebook is created for the project, save the notebook in the right folder and activate the environment at the beginning of the notebook.
+Note that creating an environment generates two configuration files `Project.toml` and `Manifest.toml`.
+We will demonstrate how to load the packages in a notebook with `Project.toml`.

 ## Contents